pnixMorph/devops-training/Week3/README.md

 - Jenkins Pipeline is defined using a domain-specific language called "Pipeline DSL" or by using the Blue Ocean visual editor.
 - You can create a Jenkinsfile in your project's repository to define the pipeline stages, or you can use the Pipeline DSL directly in Jenkins.

-## Follow the instruction on the screen to Log in